SQream/sqream_docs/connecting_to_sqream/client_drivers/index.rst

 Client Drivers
 **************

-The guides on this page describe how to use the Sqream DB client drivers and client applications with SQream.
+The guides on this page describe how to use the SqreamDB client drivers and client applications.

 Client Driver Downloads
 =======================

+<<<<<<< Updated upstream
 All Operating Systems
 ---------------------